arunp77/SQL/README.md

 - RDBMS handles relational models and manages structured data.
 - NoSQL comes with various database models and manages both unstructured and semi-structured data.

-## 8. What is a Relational Database?
+# 4. What is a Relational Database?

 A relational database is a ❝collection of data items❞ that have some ❝pre-defined relationships❞ between them.

 These items are organized as a set of "Tables" with "Columns" and "Rows".
 - A relationship between 2 tables is established based on one or multiple similar columns.

-## 9. What is SQL?

-"SQL stands for Structured Query Language".
-- SQL is a computer language for storing, manipulating, and retrieving data in a relational database.
-- SQL provides useful commands for performing these operations.

-## 10. Need for SQL

-- Because of its popularity, multiple vendors started their own implementations of relational databases.
-- The need to develop one common language for managing both data and structures became necessary.

-## 11. SQL Commands, explained
+# 5. SQL Commands, explained

    - DDL
    - DML